StackStorm/st2docs/docs/source/reference/ha.rst

 ^^^^^^^^^^^^^^^^^
 Tracks results of execution handed over to mistral.
 It requires access to MongoDB and RabbitMQ to perform its function.

-n st2resultstracker will co-operate with each other to perform work.
-At startup though there is a possibility of work however there will not be any negative consequences to this duplicate work.
-Specifically the jobs to track results also get stored in the DB in case there is no worker to take over the work and this pattern makes all result trackers pick up the same initial work set.
-Once this work set is exhausted all subsequents tasks are round-robined.
+Multiple st2resultstracker will co-operate with each other to perform work.
+At startup though there is a possibility of extra work however there will no negative consequences of this duplication.
+Specifically the jobs to track results also get stored in the DB in case there are no workers to take over the work, this pattern makes all result trackers pick up the same work set on startup.
+Once this work set is exhausted all subsequent tasks are round-robined.
+If needed st2resulttracker processes could be started in a staggered manner to avoid extra work.

 st2notifier
 ^^^^^^^^^^^